nimroddanielmaayan/node-shop-back-end/README.md

 ✅ Enable serving files from the public folder
 ✅ Create a basic REST API server in the back end
-📋 Connect MongoDB as a database and enable crud operations 📋 Create a front end using React, Redux and Tailwind CSS (in a seperate project), similar to ProShop.
+📋 Connect MongoDB as a database and enable DB crud operations from the application 📋 Create a front end using React, Redux and Tailwind CSS (in a seperate project), similar to ProShop.
 Use Vite as the build tool.
-Develop the front end in parallel with the back end, and connect their features
+Develop the front end in parallel with the back end, and connect them to a single MERN application
+📋 Improve and add features